coverclock/com-diag-hayloft/README.md

 enabling verbose debugging in libcurl and to support the use of the Charles Web Debugging Proxy.

+(Grandote is a fork of the Digital Aggregates Desperadito C++ library ported to run on top of Diminuto.
+Desperadito is a fork of the Digital Aggregates Desperado C++ library plus some general purposes classes that were originally in Hayloft itself.
+Portions of Desperado, Desperadito, and Diminuto have found there way into some of the code bases of my clients.
+Grandote and Diminuto are the only of these libraries that I am maintaining going forward.)

 NOTA BENE (2017)

 This code worked when I wrote it six years ago in 2011.
 When I revisited